veydecapia/substrate-api-sidecar/e2e-tests/README.md

 ## Limitations on Added Karura e2e Test

-### Vesting Info Test
+### Vesting Info Test Limitation
-Vesting info endpoint is not supported for Karura network at the moment.
+Vesting info endpoint is not supported for Karura at the moment.
 An error response will be returned when trying to do so.

 Tried to add `'AccountsVestingInfo'` in the Karura chains controller [config](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/chains-config/karuraControllers.ts#L11) as a workaround.